orcwg/cra-hub/faq.md

     <a name="q-what-is-a-harmonized-standard-and-why-does-it-matter"></a>
     <summary><strong><a name="faq-tmp-56" href="#faq-tmp-56">tmp-56.</a> What is a <em>harmonised standard</em> and why does it matter?</strong></summary>

 A _harmonised standard_ is a standard developed by the [European Standardisation Organisations (ESOs)][ESO].
 It takes the legal requirements of the law and translates them into technical requirements for those implementing it.
-Certain _harmonised standards_ provide organisations which implement them with a _presumption of compliance_ with the law.
+Certain _harmonised standards_ provide organisations which implement them with a _presumption of conformity_ with the law.
 This is why it is expected that most organisations will choose to implement the _harmonised standards_ to comply with the CRA.
 The ORC WG maintains a [list of _harmonised standards_][standards] requested by the European Commission to the ESOs.

 > Status: ⚠️ [Draft][]
 | GitHub issue(s): [#56](https://github.com/orcwg/cra-hub/issues/56)